Do I have to be a Lamaze member to become certified?

 What are the eligibility requirements for taking the exam?

-Lamaze offers three pathways toward Lamaze Certified Childbirth Educator (LCCE) certification based on your level of experience.
-To become certified, you’ll have to complete the eligibility requirements for your pathway before taking the exam.
+Lamaze offers a three-step toward Lamaze Certified Childbirth Educator (LCCE) certification.
+To become certified, you’ll have to complete the eligibility requirements before taking the exam.

-To qualify as an experienced childbirth educator, you must be a licensed health professional (i.e., RN, PT, MT), OR hold a bachelor's degree or higher, OR successfully complete a formal course on teaching childbirth education (i.e., Lamaze, ALACE, ICEA, Bradley, BEST, Birthing from Within, Birth Works or CAPPA), AND have documentation for teaching 60 hours of childbirth education classes in the last three years AND have documentation of 25 contact hours of continuing education applicable to childbirth education in the past three years.
+To qualify as an experienced childbirth educator by documenting teaching 60 hours of childbirth education classes in the last three years, you must be a licensed health professional (i.e., RN, PT, MT), OR hold a bachelor's degree or higher, OR successfully complete a formal course on teaching childbirth education (i.e., Lamaze, ALACE, ICEA, Bradley, BEST, Birthing from Within, Birth Works or CAPPA).
 Childbirth education may include pregnancy, birth, breastfeeding, sibling and postpartum classes.

 Midwives and midwifery students qualify to sit for the exam following attendance at a 1-day “Fast-Track” seminar OR by completing a Lamaze-Accredited Childbirth Educator Seminar.